smonish64/monish-projects/README.md

-web-tier-sg: For web tier inbound traffic is allowed from all sources and type is all traffic
+* web-tier-sg: For web tier inbound traffic is allowed from all sources and type is all traffic

-app-tier-sg: For application tier inbound traffic is allowed from the web-tier-sg and type is all traffic
+* app-tier-sg: For application tier inbound traffic is allowed from the web-tier-sg and type is all traffic

-db-tier-sg: For database tier inbound traffic is allowed from app-tier-sg and type is all traffic
+* db-tier-sg: For database tier inbound traffic is allowed from app-tier-sg and type is all traffic

 &#x20;

 &#x20;                                                     **INSTANCE SETUP**

-**web\_server\_1**
+* **web\_server\_1**

 &#x20;

-launch a instance with Microsoft windows server 2025 base AMI and ins attach pub-sub-1 subnet and web-tier-sg to it
+launch a instance with Amazon Linux 2023 kernel-6.1 AMI with instance type t3.micro and attach pub-sub-1 and web-tier-sg to it

-**web\_server\_2**
+* **web\_server\_2**

-launch a instance with Microsoft windows server 2025 base AMI and attach pub-sub-2 subnet and web-tier-sg to it
+launch a instance with Amazon Linux 2023 kernel-6.1 AMI with instance type t3.micro and attach pub-sub-2 subnet and web-tier-sg to it

-**app\_server\_1**
+* **app\_server\_1**

-launch a instance with Microsoft windows server 2025 base AMI and attach pri-sub-1 subnet and app-tier-sg to it
+launch a instance with Amazon Linux 2023 kernel-6.1 AMI with instance type t3.micro and attach pri-sub-1 subnet and app-tier-sg to it

-**app\_server\_2**
+* **app\_server\_2**

-launch a instance with Microsoft windows server 2025 base AMI and attach pri-sub-2 subnet and app-tier-sg to it
+launch a instance with Amazon Linux 2023 kernel-6.1 AMI with instance type t3.micro and attach pri-sub-2 subnet and app-tier-sg to it

-**db\_server\_1**
+* **db\_server\_1**

-launch a instance with Microsoft windows server 2025 base with SQL server 2025 standard AMI and attach pri-sub-3 subnet and db-tier-sg to it
+launch a instance with Amazon Linux 2023 kernel-6.1 AMI with instance type t3.micro and attach pri-sub-3 subnet and db-tier-sg to it

-**db\_server\_2**
+* **db\_server\_2**

-launch a instance with Microsoft windows server 2025 base with SQL server 2025 standard AMI and attach pri-sub-4 subnet and db-tier-sg to it
+launch a instance with Amazon Linux 2023 kernel-6.1 AMI with instance type t3.micro and attach pri-sub-4 subnet and db-tier-sg to it

+&#x20;                                                                  **OUTPUT**